-Step #0 – Preparing the Server
+Step #1 – Preparing the Server

-Here are some tweaks you can do in case you have control of your web hosting environment, these tweaks will make your life a little easier.
+Here are some tweaks that you can do if you have control of your web hosting environment.
+Such tweaks will make your life a little easier.

-Step #1 – Install the WordPress Plugin
+Step #2 – Install the WordPress Plugin

-To find your API key, once you look in the drop down in the top right corner of your Cloudflare dashboard, you need to click “My Settings”. the API key should be there under the Account > API Key section.
+To find your API key, look in the drop down in the top right corner of your ‘Cloudflare’ dashboard and click ‘My Settings’.
+The API key should be there under the ‘Account > API Key’ section.

-After you’ve typed in your Global API Key into the WordPress dashboard, click “Save API Credentials” and you’ll be ready to go.
+After you have typed in your ‘Global API’ key into the WordPress dashboard, click on ‘Save API Credentials’ and you will be ready to go.

-Step #2 – Load Optimized Defaults
+Step #3 – Load Optimized Defaults

-Automatic Cache Purge should allow you to automatically flush the Cloudflare Cache when your WordPress site appearance is updated, you can enable this too.
+‘Automatic Cache Purge’ should allow you to automatically flush the Cloudflare Cache when your WordPress site appearance is updated, you can enable this too.

-Step #3 – Conclusion
+Step #4 – Conclusion